flybywiresim/aircraft/README.md

 Pilot ID can be found in the Optional Entries section of the Dispatch Options page.

 ## Downloads
+**Warning**: The development (master) and experimental versions have been forked as a separate package/aircraft in MSFS, and will appear separate from the default A320neo.
+Existing Asobo A320neo liveries will be incompatible with the new package.

 ### A32NX Installer

-Download the new A32NX installer where you can select either the Stable or Developer build, and download and install the mod directly into your community folder, [download here](https://api.flybywiresim.com/installer) ([source](https://github.com/flybywiresim/installer/)).
+Download the new A32NX installer where you can select either the Stable or Developer build, and install the mod directly into your community folder, [download here](https://api.flybywiresim.com/installer) ([source](https://github.com/flybywiresim/installer/)).

 ### Traditional Download Methods